Harshiitmadras/nextjs-supabase-n8n-harsh-yadav/README.md

 # open http://localhost:3000
 ```

-## Deploy to Vercel
-1. Push to GitHub.
-2. Import repository in Vercel, set environment variables (NEXT_PUBLIC_SUPABASE_URL, NEXT_PUBLIC_SUPABASE_ANON_KEY, NEXT_PUBLIC_N8N_WEBHOOK_URL).
-3. Set OAuth Redirect URL in Supabase to your Vercel URL.
-4. Deploy.

 ## n8n workflow (HTML email)
 Import `n8n_workflow.json`.
 The Send Email node uses an HTML template for a nicer welcome email.

 ## Notes
-- This project uses the Supabase anon key in the client for simplicity (standard for demos).
-For production, review security rules.
+- This project uses the Supabase anon key in the client for simplicity.
 - The dashboard text "Welcome, Harsh Yadav" is intentionally static per request.